melvinquick/windows-setup-script/README.md

 ## Instructions

-- Download the script as a zip file and save it wherever you want (your downloads folder should be fine)
+- Download the script as a zip file and save it to your downloads folder
 - Open PowerShell as an admin user and run these commands in this order:
-  - Set-Location -Path "~\Downloads"
-  - Expand-Archive WindowsSetupScript-main.zip
+  - Expand-Archive ~\Downloads\WindowsSetupScript-main.zip
-  - Set-Location -Path "WindowsSetupScript-main\WindowsSetupScript-main"
+  - Set-Location -Path "~\Downloads\WindowsSetupScript-main\WindowsSetupScript-main"
   - Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
   - .\WindowsSetupScript.ps1